TrellixVulnTeam/openmm_orion_SBRH/floes/ProteinLigandMD_Bound_UnBound_desc.rst

 This floe carries out the equilibrium MD simulations of the ligand, bound and unbound, for Non-Equilibrium Switching relative binding free energy calculations.
+Two inputs are required:

+* A ligand dataset of prepared ligands posed in the protein active site.
+* A protein dataset of the prepared MD-ready protein structure, including cofactors and structured waters.

 Given the inputs of the protein and posed ligands, the complex is formed with each ligand/conformer separately, and the bound and unbound simulations are then carried out.